-This April marks the start of "Lunch and Learn", a special program series for Anawim program tenants that has been created by our Supportive Services and Programs team.
+This April marked the start of "Full Circle", a special program series for Anawim program tenants that has been created by our Supportive Services and Programs team.
 The selected participants are those that are most in need of support as they adjust to housing, as well as those who have been successful long-time program participants who have a lot to offer in terms of advice and positive connections.

 Donate a Lunch to Full Circle: We are currently looking for individuals interested in donating food and preparing lunch for our program group Full Circle.
 The group ranges anywhere between 10-20 individuals at a time and meets every Friday over the lunch hour at the Anawim Housing office.If you are interested in preparing, delivering and/or serving a meal for Full Circle, please contact Tiffany King: firstname.lastname@example.org or 515-809-1156.

 Below is an excerpt from our 2018 Fall Newsletter, written by Anawim program manager Hannah Landgraf sharing about Full Circle.

 Home is everything at Anawim Housing and the staff that manage our permanent supportive housing programs are taking that motto to heart by cultivating a spirit of home that goes beyond a physical structure.